-Further, Citizens Open Forum shall be conducted under the following rules:
+Further Citizen's Open Forum shall be conducted under the following rules:

-- Persons wishing to participate in-Citizens Open Forum should sign up to speak on an appropriate Forum List prior to the commencement of the meeting, or identify themselves after the Chair announces the CitizensOpen Forum agenda item at the meeting.
-Persons will generally be recognized in order.
-In the event that meetings are conducted in hybrid manner, the Chair will determine the sequence of recognizing in-person versus remote speakers, but will generally recognize persons in order within each respective group. - 2.
+- 1. Persons wishing to participate in Citizen's Open Forum should sign up to speak on an appropriate Forum list prior to the commencement of the meeting and will generally be recognized in order; - 2.
 There will be no vote or other actions by Board members based on Forum public comments; - 3.
-Each speaker may speak only once for a maximum of three (3) minutes; .
-Further, the Chair may set a total time limit for Open Forum; - 3.4.
-As noted by the Attorney General's Office, each speaker must first be recognized by the Chair before speaking; - 4.5.Before speaking participants should state their name, address, and if known, precinct; and - 5.6.
-All speakers are required to refrain from conduct which substantively disrupts the Board's ability to conduct the business of the meeting.
-Further, all speakers, are strongly encouraged to will adhere to our commonly agreed upon standard of civility, specifically:

-a) treat others with respect; - b) avoid personalities, refraining from disparaging remarks about any person or group, including employees; and - c) refrain from any conduct which substantively disrupts the Board's ability to conduct business.
+Each speaker may speak only once for a maximum of three (3) minutes; - 4.
+As noted by the Attorney General's Office, each speaker must first be recognized by the Chair before speaking; - 5.
+Before speaking participants should state their names, addresses, and if known, precincts; and - 6.
+All speakers will adhere to our commonly agreed upon standard of civility, specifically: - a) treat others with respect; - b) avoid personalities, refraining from disparaging remarks about any person or group, including employees; and c) refrain from any conduct which substantively disrupts the Board's ability to conduct business

 Additionally, members of the public may present the Board with materials in support of their comments.
-However, presentation of audiovisual materials will only be allowed at the discretion of the Chair and must be provided to the Office of the Select Board by twelve noon on the Wednesday prior to the meeting.
+However, presentation of audiovisual materials will only be allowed at the discretion of the Chair and must be provided to the Office of the Board of Selectmen by twelve noon on the Wednesday prior to the meeting.